Frequently Asked Questions

 Where do your workshops take place?

-I'm based in Dorset and Cumbria so many of my workshops take place in those counties.
-Recent workshops have been on Brownsea island, Isle of Portland, the River Stour, Dumfries and Galloway as well as a number of stunning locations in the Lake District, Northumbria and the Yorkshire Dales.
-I have plans to expand workshop locations in 2018-2019 to include Scandinavia, Wales and the home counties.
-You can also request a location to suit you but I ask you to find a minimum of six people who would book before I commit if it'some distance away.
+I now live back in Wales - Powys to be exact so many of my 2022 workshops will take place in and around Powys.
+Past workshops have been on Brownsea island, Isle of Portland, the River Stour, Dumfries and Galloway as well as a number of stunning locations in the Lake District, Northumbria and the Yorkshire Dales.
+I have plans to expand workshop locations in 2022 to include northern Sweden.
+You can also request a location to suit you but I ask you to find a minimum of six people who would book before I commit if it's some distance away.

 What do we do on your workshops?